peteroupc/peteroupc.github.io/bernreq.md

     2. min($\lambda$, $1-\lambda$) and $\lambda^{1/p}$, for every prime $p\ge 3$, can be simulated by a pushdown automaton.
     3. Given that $f$ is algebraic over rational numbers, it can be simulated by a pushdown automaton if and only if its "critical exponent" is a dyadic number greater than $-1$ or has the form $-1-1/2^k$ for some integer $k\ge 1$.[^27]
 - [**Coin-flipping degree**](https://mathoverflow.net/questions/448538/bounds-on-the-coin-flipping-degree): Let $p(\lambda)$ be a polynomial that maps $[0, 1]$ to itself and satisfies $0\lt p(\lambda)\lt 1$ whenever $0\lt\lambda\lt 1$.
 Then its _coin-flipping degree_ (Wästlund 1999)[^28] is the smallest value of $n$ such that $p$'s _Bernstein_ coefficients of degree $n$ lie in $[0, 1]$.
 Given that a polynomial's degree is $m$ and its "standard" coefficients are integers, what are upper bounds (or even exact maximums) on its coin-flipping degree?
-- [**Simple simulation algorithms**](https://stats.stackexchange.com/questions/541402/what-are-relatively-simple-simulations-that-succeed-with-an-irrational-probabili): References are sought to papers and books that describe irrational constants or Bernoulli factory functions (continuous functions mapping (0,1) to itself) in any of the following ways.
+- [**Simple simulation algorithms**](https://stats.stackexchange.com/questions/541402/what-are-relatively-simple-simulations-that-succeed-with-an-irrational-probabili): References are sought to papers and books that describe irrational constants in the interval (0, 1) or Bernoulli factory functions (continuous functions mapping (0,1) to itself) in any of the following ways.
 Ideally they should involve only rational numbers and should not compute _p_-adic digit expansions.
     - Simulation experiments that succeed with an irrational probability.
     - Simple [**continued fraction**](https://peteroupc.github.io/bernoulli.html#Continued_Fractions) expansions of irrational constants.
     - Functions written as infinite power series with rational coefficients (see "[**Certain Power Series**](https://peteroupc.github.io/bernoulli.html#Certain_Power_Series)").
     - Irrational numbers written as series expansions with rational coefficients (see "[**Certain Converging Series**](https://peteroupc.github.io/bernoulli.html#Certain_Converging_Series)").
     - Functions whose integral is an irrational number.
     - Closed shapes inside the unit square whose area is an irrational number.
 (Includes algorithms that tell whether a box lies inside, outside, or partly inside or outside the shape.)    [**Example.**](https://peteroupc.github.io/bernoulli.html#pi___4)
     - Generate a uniform (_x_, _y_) point inside a closed shape, then return 1 with probability _x_.
-For what shapes is the expected value of _x_ an irrational number?  [**Example.**](https://peteroupc.github.io/bernsupp.html#4_3___pi).
+For what shapes is the expected value of _x_ an irrational number?  [**Example.**](https://peteroupc.github.io/bernoulli.html#4_3___pi)
 - Given integer _m_&ge;0, rational number 0&lt;_k_&lt;exp(1) (and especially $k=1$ or $k=2$), and unknown heads probability 0&le;_&lambda;_&le;1, find a [**Bernoulli factory**](https://peteroupc.github.io/bernoulli.html) for&mdash;

     $$f(\lambda)=\exp(-(\exp(m+\lambda)-(k(m+\lambda)))) = \frac{\exp(-\exp(m+\lambda))}{\exp(-(k(m+\lambda)))},\tag{PD}$$